Onix-Systems/mysql-master-slave/readme.md

 * Instert new record in previously created table
 * Drop table on master server

-All these actions sequentally will be checked on slave server in 1 second after execution.
+All these actions sequentally will be checked on slave server in 1 second after execution query on master.

 To launch unit tests for testing MySQL master/slave configuration, please execute: